What Happens In A Concussion Diagnosis

 • Two or more episodes of vomiting

-• Patients on blood thinners or with a history of bleeding disorder
+• Patients taking blood thinners or with a history of bleeding condition

 • Seizures associated with the injury